MattX/eurydice/README.md

 These allow the compiled wasm to be run in a web worker for Eurydice's web frontend.

 See also notes in <https://rustwasm.github.io/wasm-bindgen/examples/wasm-in-web-worker.html>.

+## General TODO

+1. There are still a bunch of panic cases, most notably integer overflows, both during parsing and during arithmetic op execution.
+There may also be ones related to empty `Pool`s.
+2. Some of the code in `eurydice_engine/src/dice.rs` and `eurydice_engine/src/eval.rs` can probably be simplified now that we have a working implementation.
+3. LALRPOP error recovery.
+4. Like, the entire web UI.

 ## Eurydice documentation (todo)